nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `module list m/MODULE_NAME`

 Note(s):
-* The command `module list m/clean` will restore the module UI to show all contacts again.
+* To reset the contacts list in the gui you can do the contact list command
+* Note that module names are case-sensitive.

 Example(s):
 * `module list m/CS2103`